ChristopherCarver/eBondCollegiality/Guide.md

 ---
 ## Data Map - Inbound
 \
-The data map table [u_ebond_data_map] is the translation lookup table used to translate field values depending on the direction that data is flowing.
-The *inbound* direction is to validate that the supplier has passed valid field values.
+The data map table *[u_ebond_data_map]* is the lookup table used to validate field values for inbound messages passed in by a supplier.
 It is best practice to assume the data the supplier is incorrect and to validate the data the supplier has passed before inserting the data into a ticket.

 1. Navigate to **eBond** > **eBond Data Maps**.
 1. Click **New**.